digideskio/support-tools/gdbprof/gdbprof.md

 * --tree, -e: tree lines can be drawn with utf-8 (default) or ascii, or can be omitted
 * --after, -a: include only samples at or after this time, in yyyy-mm-ddThh:mm:ss format
 * --before, -b: include only samples before this time, in yyyy-mm-ddThh:mm:ss format
+* --graph, -g: show a graph with the specified number of bins on each line showing the frequency of occurrence of that call site over the course of the run.
+Requires utf-8 support for the display.

 ## EXAMPLES